Anamt761/Personality-Code/README.md

 - !pip install gensim
 - !pip install sentence-transformers

-This command installs all the base libraries plus:
+This command installs all the base libraries

-For **Word2Vec embeddings**, load the pre-trained models:

-- from gensim.models import Word2Vec, KeyedVectors

-For **GloVe embeddings**:

-- from gensim.scripts.glove2word2vec import glove2word2vec

-For **BERT embeddings** using sentence-transformers:

-- from sentence_transformers import SentenceTransformer
-- model = SentenceTransformer('bert-base-nli-mean-tokens')

-d.
-Download NLTK resources
-- import nltk
-- from nltk.tokenize import word_tokenize

 **3. Dataset (mbti_1.rar)**
 Google Colab: Upload the dataset manually or link it from Google Drive.